-Whether you are earning your RN, your BSN, or your graduate nursing degree, improving your credentials will open up new doors for career advancement.
+Whether you are earning your RN, your BSN, or your graduate nursing degree, improving your credentials will open up new doors for nursing career advancement.
 It will also expose you to opportunities you hadn’t even thought of.
 You will network and collaborate with faculty and your peers in other specialties, expanding your connections and your awareness of the possibilities.
 Joining a professional association can help as well.

 Why Nursing School Is Worth It

-Graduates of nursing programs have the satisfaction of knowing they will make a difference in the lives of others.
+Graduates of a nursing programs have the satisfaction of knowing they will make a difference in the lives of others.
 They also have an excellent chance of finding employment right out of college.
 In the United States, the number of jobs for RNs is expected to grow 12% from 2018 to 2028.

-Master’s and doctoral degree programs prepare students for a number of direct and indirect patient care roles across a wide range of practice areas.
+Master’s and doctoral degree programs prepare nursing students for a number of direct and indirect patient care roles across a wide range of practice areas.
 You can be anything from a chief nursing officer (CNO) to a nurse administrator.
-The career opportunities are extensive and exciting.
+The nursing career opportunities are extensive and exciting.

 Sure, nursing school is hard.
 But success is possible if you have a positive attitude, stay organized, and commit to it 100 percent.

-The University of St. Augustine for Health Sciences (USAHS) offers a Master of Science in Nursing (MSN) and a Doctor of Nursing Practice (DNP) degree, as well as Post-Graduate Nursing Certificates designed for working nurses.
+The University of St. Augustine for Health Sciences (USAHS) offers a Master of Science in Nursing (MSN) and a Doctor of Nursing Practice (DNP) degree, as well as Post-Graduate Nursing Certificates designed for a working registered nurse.
 Our programs are offered online, with optional on-campus immersions* and an annual interprofessional trip abroad.
 Role specialties include Family Nurse Practitioner (FNP), Nurse Educator**, Nursing Informaticist, and Nurse Executive.
 The MSN has several options to accelerate your time to degree completion.
 Complete coursework when and where you want—and earn your advanced nursing degree while keeping your work and life in balance.

 *The FNP track includes two required hands-on clinical intensives as part of the curriculum.